 You are encouraged to travel and to take courses abroad.
 There is no substitute for exposure to the major works of painting, sculpture, and architecture in museums and cities around the world.
 A wide variety of programs are available for one semester, for the entire academic year, or for the summer only.
-There is a complete listing of such programs in the Office of Duke Global Education for Undergraduates, (Smith Warehouse, Bay 6, 114 S. Buchanan Blvd.), which has an extensive file of study opportunities in other countries, including a number of programs that have received “pre-approved” status.
-A listing of summer courses can be obtained from the Office of Summer Session in the Bishop’s House.
+There is a complete listing of such programs in the Office of Duke Global Education for Undergraduates, (Smith Warehouse, Bay 6, 2nd floor, 114 S. Buchanan Blvd.), which has an extensive file of study opportunities domestically and abroad, including Duke-Administered and Duke-Approved programs.

-The Duke University Summer Session and other Duke-sponsored study programs have also offered courses in a variety of countries.
-In past years, courses for both undergraduates and graduates have been offered in the Netherlands, Flanders (Belgium), Florence, Rome, Paris, Madrid, and Vienna.
-Whereas you would simply receive credit (without a grade) from most study abroad programs, a course sponsored by Duke will be indicated by the grade on your transcript.
-The latter may be important if you are considering graduate or professional school.
 Please note that the Department of Art, Art History & Visual Studies will not give credit to courses taken under the auspices of Global Education that are not specifically related to the art and culture of the particular locale where that course is being taught.
-Courses in Visual Arts will be accepted at the discretion of relevant faculty members.
-The Global Education program provides you with a unique opportunity to examine different cultures, and we as a department encourage you to utilize Global Education to gain such exposure.
+Courses in Visual Arts will be accepted at the discretion of the Dean of Undergraduate Studies.
+Study away provides you with a unique opportunity to examine different cultures, and we as a department encourage you to utilize Global Education to gain such exposure.

 A maximum of two courses taken away from Duke will count towards any major or minor.